 - If you own a business, start directly reaching out to your customers and clients and building better relationships with them.
 This is what makes people leave real, natural testimonials, not only about your business but about you as a person.
 This is how Jeff has received tons of clients – all through referrals!
 He has created such great relationships with his clients that they all want to share his value with others who can benefit from him.
 Be much more personal with your customers – you can even do this by giving them a holiday call if you’re a smaller company and can make the time, or by sending a happy birthday email from the CEO if you’re a larger company.
 Either way, it makes people feel important, and that should be a priority for you.

 There are so many things you can do to improve your connections and relationships with your clients.
-No matter if you own a small, medium, or large business, you can always create a family and get closer to the customers and clients who built it with you.Opinions expressed here by Contributors are their own.
+No matter if you own a small, medium, or large business, you can always create a family and get closer to the customers and clients who built it with you.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.